 Delta Sigma Theta

 The Kappa Omicron chapter of Delta Sigma Theta sorority focuses on raising awareness of domestic violence.
 Delta Sigma Theta Sorority, Inc. is a private, non-profit organization built on Christian principles whose purpose is to provide services and programs that promote human welfare.
 The women of Delta are dedicated to sisterhood, scholarship and service.

-Domestic Violence Action Project (School of Law)
+Law Students Against Sexual and Domestic Violence (School of Law)

 Intimate Partner Violence Awareness and Advocacy (School of Medicine)

 The Intimate Partner Violence Awareness and Advocacy (IPVAA) Project is a University-recognized student group at UNC School of Medicine that seeks to provide medical students with opportunities to learn more about how health care providers can address intimate partner violence (IPV) and sexual assault in clinical settings and as advocates in the community.
 Activities include a journal club, lectures on topics related to IPV, and volunteer and shadowing opportunities.

 Project Dinah is a student organization that is devoted to safety and empowerment.
 Their mission, since 2004, is to end all sexual and interpersonal violence on campus and in our community.
 They regularly sponsor numerous education and advocacy programs to this end.

 Project Dinah sponsors the Speak Out!
 Blog where students are invited to break the silence that surrounds sexual assault, sexual harassment, relationship abuse, stalking, hate crimes, and identity-based violence.